-TABLE 2
+TABLE 2.
+Mantel tests

 Mantel tests and partial Mantel tests on pairwise QST vs FST and QST vs difference in altitude of origin (Alt. diff.), as well as partial Mantel tests on QST vs Alt. diff. controlled for FST, for phenology traits in a) eight populations of A. m. pseudomajus and b) five populations of A. m. striatum, that were grown in a common garden.
 Significant values are indicated in bold.